 June 9, 2018.
-A challenging bike-and-hike with an easy scramble to the summit of a scenic ridge in the Castle Wilderness.
+A bike-and-hike leading to an easy scramble to the summit of a scenic ridge in the Castle Wilderness.

 I’ve been eyeing up some scrambles that are rated ‘moderate’ by Nugara and Kane.
 Foremost on my mind lately has been Victoria Peak, in the Castle Wilderness.
 The thing is, I don’t want to go solo on a trip like that – it just doesn’t seem sensible.
 So, while I look into getting together with one or more people to scramble with, I’ve been reviewing the easier, but still interesting, targets in the scrambling books.
 Victoria Ridge fits the bill perfectly.
 The summit of the ridge is at 2530m, compared with 2587m at the summit of Victoria Peak.
 Unlike the scramble up Victoria Peak, the route to the ridge summit isn’t a direct uphill assault.
 It involves a much longer approach and follows a clear trail up a valley paralleling Pincher Creek (the actual creek, not the town).
 It then starts up the valley wall, through an area Joey Ambrosi’s Southern Rockies Trail Guide refers to as Thunder Basin, then continues along a long traverse and finally to a saddle on Victoria Ridge.
 The hiking trail ends at that point, but the summit lies a further 3.6 km southwest along the ridge, requiring roughly 400 m additional vertical gain.
 The initial 3.7 km of the approach along the valley is a well-maintained gravel road, making this an ideal bike-and-hike trip.